 This is the tricky bit.

-It’s reasonable for any person who puts on a particular type of event to want to select the people they like most to come to it – (birthday celebrations are a common example).
+It’s reasonable for any person who puts on a particular type of get-together to want to select the people they like most to come to it – (get-togethers at their own homes or birthday celebrations are a common examples).

-But … ANY ‘off-calendar’ event with an exclusively invited attendance is a clique, no matter how you want to see it.
+But … ANY ‘off-calendar’ get-together with an exclusively invited attendance is a clique, no matter how you want to see it.